Preparing for an emergency

 - ask whether elderly or vulnerable neighbours might want/need your assistance in the event of an emergency

 - have a battery powered (with spare batteries) or wind up radio in your home and know how to tune into your local radio stations.

 - have a torch (wind up or battery powered), candles and matches in your home (kept out of reach of children)

 - have a supply of bottled water, ready to eat food (for example tinned) and a tin opener in your home

-- have an emergency kit prepared in a 'ready bag', or a list of things you would need and where to find them in a hurry (see below)
+- have an emergency kit prepared in a 'ready bag' (see below for more information on what to include) or a list of things you would need and where to find them in a hurry

 - find out whether your home is subject to any specific risks, such as flooding, and what you can do to help protect it